arduino/help-center-content/content/Hardware Support/Portenta Family/FAQ-Arduino-Opta.md

 - **What interface is required for programming Opta®?
 Can programs be updated remotely?**

     Opta® can be programmed using the USB-C® port when connected locally.
-After an initial local setup, program updates can be performed remotely via OTA (Over-The-Air) through Arduino Cloud.
+When configured as an Arduino device in Arduino Cloud, the sketch can be updates remotely using [Over-the-Air (OTA) updates](https://docs.arduino.cc/arduino-cloud/features/ota-getting-started/) over a wireless or wired connection.
+OTA updates are currently not available in Arduino PLC IDE.

 - **What are the main Opta® applications?**